 Sunscald is caused by a plant getting too much sun and/or being in the path of hot, dry wind.
 Therefore, hot weather or extreme heat is the main culprit.

 With this condition, unripe or ripening fruits begin to show pale white or yellowish blotches.
-However, sunscald is something that can be prevented relatively easily.
+However, sunscald can be prevented relatively easily.

 Treatment: